Eruca Sativa

 Eruca Sativa is an Argentine alternative rock band formed in 2007.
-The band consists of Luisina "Lula" Bertoldi (guitar and vocals), Brenda Martin (bass and vocals) and Gabriel Pedernera (drums and vocals).
-The band has released six studio albums and has received several awards and nominations including four Gardel Awards and six Latin Grammy Award nominations.
+It consists of Luisina "Lula" Bertoldi (guitar and vocals), Brenda Martin (bass and vocals) and Gabriel Pedernera (drums and vocals).
+They have released six studio albums and received several awards and nominations, including four Gardel Awards and six Latin Grammy Award nominations.

 Career

-The band started in 2007 with the three members, Lula Bertoldi, Brenda Martin and Gabriel Pedernera, having previous experiences in music, Pedernera had played in a jazz group with Martin while Martin had also been a part of a rock band with Bertoldi.
+The band started in 2007, with the three members, Lula Bertoldi, Brenda Martin, and Gabriel Pedernera, having previous experiences in music, Pedernera had played in a jazz group with Martin while Martin had also been a part of a rock band with Bertoldi.
 The band's name Eruca Sativa roughly means "Wild Caterpillar" in latin and was chosen by the band to reflect their interest in the metaphorical significance of the metamorphosis that caterpillars go through.
 During 2007, they made their first performances in Córdoba, the city where the band was formed, and in 2008 they released an EP with songs like "Frío Cemento", "Lo Que No Ves No Es", "Foco" and "Eleanor Rigby" that later would be included in their debut album La Carne (2008), released the same year.
 The album had to be re-edited in 2010 after the original edition sold out.

-On August 20, 2010, the band released their second album Es (2010), with collaborations with Argentine singers Titi Rivarola and David Lebón, the album was recorded at MLC Records and was presented at the bar Willie Dixon, one of the main venues of Rosario and was later performed at several cities in Argentina such as San Juan, Mendoza, La Plata and Buenos Aires.
-Their third album Blanco (2012) was released on November 1, 2012 through Sony Music, being their first album with the global music company, the album features a collaboration with Argentine singer Fito Páez and was recorded in MLC Records like their previous records, the project received a nomination for Best Rock Album at the 14th Latin Grammy Awards.
-In 2014, the band released their first live album Huellas Digitales (2014) on October 21, 2014, the album was recorded in two performances at the Teatro Opera in Buenos Aires in August 1 and 2 of 2014 and consists of songs from their three previous albums.
+On 20 August 2010, the band released their second album Es (2010), with collaborations with Argentine singers Titi Rivarola and David Lebón, the album was recorded at MLC Records and was presented at the bar Willie Dixon, one of the main venues of Rosario and was later performed at several cities in Argentina such as San Juan, Mendoza, La Plata and Buenos Aires.
+Their third album Blanco (2012) was released on 1 November 2012 through Sony Music, being their first album with the global music company, the album features a collaboration with Argentine singer Fito Páez and was recorded in MLC Records like their previous records, the project received a nomination for Best Rock Album at the 14th Latin Grammy Awards.
+In 2014, the band released their first live album Huellas Digitales (2014) on 21 October 2014, the album was recorded in two performances at the Teatro Opera in Buenos Aires in 1 and 2 August 2014 and consists of songs from their three previous albums.